© Crown copyright 2021

 Although fulfilling a public function, schools are private places.
 The public has no automatic right of entry.
 Headteachers and governing bodies will therefore need to act to ensure they remain a safe place for pupils, staff and other members of their community.

-If an individual’s behaviour is a cause for concern, a headteacher can ask them to leave school premises.
+If an individual’s behaviour is a cause for concern, they can be asked to leave school premises.
 In some cases, individuals can be barred from entering school premises.
-You should always give the individual the opportunity to express formally their views on a decision to bar.
+You should always give the individual the opportunity to formally express their views on a decision to bar.

 The headteacher’s decision to bar should then be reviewed by either: